-x the first system regards the legal possibility of each military or civilian employee to address, through reports, memoirs, requests or claims submitted hierarchically to the highest leadership level of the x the second system, covering the field of social problems within the Military, was created for the identification of dis-functionalities of social nature and their prevention.
+- the first system regards the legal possibility of each military or civilian employee to address, through reports, memoirs, requests or claims submitted hierarchically to the highest leadership level of the Military or to other state bodies; - the second system covers the field of social problems within the Military.
+Was created to identify malfunctions of social nature and for their prevention.